tmtsoftware/icd/README.md

 There are currently these ICD subprojects:

-* icd - supports validating an API against the JSON schema as well as saving it as a Markdown, HTML or PDF document
+* [icd](icd) - supports validating an API against the JSON schema as well as saving it as a Markdown, HTML or PDF document
-* icd-db - supports ingesting API files into a MongoDB database, querying the db and saving an API or ICD as a document
+* [icd-db](icd-db) - supports ingesting API files into a MongoDB database, querying the db and saving an API or ICD as a document
+* [icd-git](icd-git) - work directly with ICD model files stored on GitHub, publish ICDs, ingest ICD releases into the ICD database
-* icd-web/* - a Play/Scala.js based web app for working with ICDs
+* [icd-web](icd-web) - a Play/Scala.js based web app for working with ICDs

 Build and Install
 -----------------